Income protection insurance

 Short-term vs long-term income protection

-Income protection comes in the form of long- or short-term policy.
+Income protection can be a long- or short-term policy.

-Short-term income protection can cover illness and injury, but also includes involuntary redundancy.
-This type of policy will only pay out for the limited period of time set out in the policy documents, usually up to two years.
+Short-term income protection can cover illness and injury but also includes involuntary redundancy.
+This type of policy will only pay out for the limited time set out in the policy documents, usually up to 2 years.

 How much is income protection insurance?

 The cost of insurance is always reliant on a number of personal factors.
 For income protection, these include details of both your job and the state of your health.